 - A new funding source that makes DPC a viable option for more families

-This enhances the ability and access for people purchasing DPC memberships, opening up this powerful model of care to a broader population.
+This opens up this powerful model of care to a broader population than ever before.

 2. Employers Can Now Pair DPC With HSA-Eligible HDHPs